-This course explores TV programming strategies, practice, sources, and services at local (Hong Kong), national (China) and international levels; network, public, and independent broadcast and cable operations; audience research; schedule development.
 This course explores the management of television within the new information environment.
 Emphasis is focused on the evolution of the various programme types, the planning of programme formats, and the creation of programme ideas.
 It is designed to give students an understanding of the contextual factors that affect the structures, policies, programming, and management practices of various telecommunications industries.